chenxuan-he/FlowCIT/README.md

-# Codes for conditional independence test by continuous normalizing flow
+# Codes for Conditional Independence Test by Conditional Flow Models